More business reporting at your fingertips

 Data refreshed daily

 The data in the reporting dashboard is refreshed every 24 hours.
-If you need even more up-to-data than that, your payment statuses are still refreshed in real-time.
+If you need even more up-to-date data than that, your payment statuses are still refreshed in real-time.

 Who is GoCardless dashboard reporting for?